-Work Group members review and then rate or rank these concepts for validity, feasibility, and gaps in care.
-(Figure 3.)
-This results in winnowing down to measures with a strong evidence base, demonstrated link to improved outcomes, and demonstrated opportunity to address a gap in care to be reviewed during Work Group meetings.
-At the time of orientation, facilitators will inform Work Group members that at most three measures will be approved through the development process.
-Facilitator will actively encourage the Work Groups to winnow possible measure concepts to six for discussion that may be feasible and meaningful.
-During meetings, members engage in an interactive discussion to review and edit up to six candidate measures specifications and rationale.
-Following measure discussion, Work Group members vote to approve, not approve or abstain for each measure.
+At the time of orientation, facilitators will inform work group members that at most three measures will be approved through the development process.
+Facilitator will actively encourage the work groups to winnow possible measure concepts to six for discussion that may be feasible and meaningful.
+During meetings, members engage in an interactive discussion to review and edit up to six candidate measures' specifications and rationales.
+Following measure discussion, work group members vote to approve, not approve or abstain for each measure.
 A simple majority is required to approve a measure.
-If approved the measure is included in the draft measurement set for public comment.
-A modified Delphi process may be used to reach measure consensus if the Work Group has concerns regarding the level of evidence, link to health outcomes, existence of a gap in care, or other measure specification concerns.
+If approved, the measure is included in the draft measurement set for public comment.
+A modified Delphi process may be used to reach measure consensus if the work group has concerns regarding the level of evidence, link to health outcomes, existence of a gap in care, or other measure specification concerns.
+(See Face Validity section below.)

-The AANI recognizes that some legacy sets such as dementia management, stroke and stroke rehabilitation, and Parkinson's disease have multiple measures widely adopted in accountability programs and preventing reduction to a measurement set of three.
-These Work Groups will be encouraged to maintain meaningful measures used in the public domain or those currently undergoing testing.
-Measures found to not be eSpecifiable, not linked to improved outcomes, or excessively burdensome to collect should be retired.
+The AANI recognizes that some legacy sets such as dementia management, stroke and stroke rehabilitation, and Parkinson disease have multiple measures widely adopted in accountability programs preventing reduction to a measurement set of three.
+These work groups will be encouraged to maintain meaningful measures used in the public domain or those currently undergoing testing.
+Measures that are unable to be specified for use in EHRs, not linked to improved outcomes, or are excessively burdensome to collect should be retired.